1948 United States presidential election: Fall campaign

 When Dewey considered adopting a more aggressive stance after noticing that his crowds were dwindling, Herbert Brownell contacted 90 GOP state committeemen and committeewomen in all 48 states.
 With one exception, they "urged [Dewey] to press forward on the high road" his campaign had taken and to continue to ignore Truman's attacks.
 The sole exception was Kansas committeeman Harry Darby, who warned Dewey and his managers "that farmers were in a mutinous mood" and recommended that Dewey take a tougher and more aggressive stance.
-However, given that all the polls still showed Dewey leading, and no other committee member supported Darby, his advice was rejected.
+But with all the polls still showing Dewey ahead and no other committee member supporting Darby, his advice was rejected.

-In the campaign's final days, many newspapers, magazines, and political pundits were so confident of Dewey's impending victory they wrote articles to be printed the morning after the election speculating about Dewey's Presidency: Life magazine printed a large photo in its final edition before the election, entitled "Our Next President Rides by Ferryboat over San Francisco Bay", that showed Dewey and his staff riding across the city's harbor.
-Newsweek polled fifty experts, with all fifty predicting a Dewey win.
-Several well-known and influential newspaper columnists, such as Drew Pearson and Joseph Alsop, wrote columns to be printed the morning after the election speculating about Dewey's possible choices for his cabinet; the day before the election, Pearson wrote that any chance of a Truman victory was "impossible," and his column printed the day after the election stated that Pearson had "surveyed the closely-knit group around Tom Dewey who will take over the White House 86 days from now."
+In the campaign's final days, many newspapers, magazines, and political pundits were so confident of Dewey's victory that they wrote articles to be printed the morning after the election speculating about Dewey's presidency: Life magazine printed a large photo in its final edition before the election, labeled "The Next President Travels by Ferry Boat over the Broad Waters of San Francisco Bay", that showed Dewey and his staff riding across the city's harbor.
+In its "final 1948 election preview", Newsweek magazine surveyed 50 "of the nation's top political writers" and all 50 predicted a Dewey victory.
+Several well-known and influential newspaper columnists, such as Drew Pearson and Joseph Alsop, wrote columns to be printed the morning after the election speculating about Dewey's choices for his cabinet; the day before the election, Pearson wrote that a Truman victory was "impossible" and his column printed the day after the election said that Pearson had "surveyed the close knit group around Tom Dewey who will take over the White House 86 days from now."

 Walter Winchell reported that gambling odds were 15 to 1 against Truman.
 More than 500 newspapers, accounting for over 78% of the nation's total circulation, endorsed Dewey.
-Truman picked up 182 endorsements, accounting for just 10% of America's newspaper readership, being surpassed by Thurmond, who got the remaining 12% from many Southern papers.
-Alistair Cooke, the distinguished writer for the Manchester Guardian newspaper in the United Kingdom, published an article on the day of the election entitled "Harry S. Truman: A Study of a Failure."
-For its television coverage, NBC News had constructed a large cardboard model of the White House containing two elephants that would pop out when NBC announced Dewey's victory; since Truman's defeat was considered certain, no donkeys were placed in the White House model.
+Truman had 182 endorsements, accounting for just 10% of America's newspaper readership, and surpassed by Thurmond, who got the remaining 12% from many Southern papers.
+Alistair Cooke, the distinguished writer for the Manchester Guardian newspaper in the United Kingdom, published an article on the day of the election titled "Harry S. Truman: A Study of a Failure."
+For its television coverage, NBC News had constructed a large cardboard model of the White House containing two elephants that would pop out when NBC announced Dewey's victory; since Truman's defeat was considered certain, no donkeys were placed in it.

-As Truman made his way to his hometown of Independence, Missouri, to await the election returns, some among his inner circle had already accepted other jobs, and not a single reporter traveling on his campaign train thought that he would win, while a number of prominent Republicans, anticipating serving in a Dewey administration, had already bought homes in Washington.
+As Truman made his way to his hometown of Independence, Missouri, to await the election returns, some in his inner circle had already accepted other jobs, no reporter on his campaign train thought he would win, and several prominent Republicans had already bought homes in Washington.